xunholy/anz-next-demo-23/README.md

 Before you begin, check that all GCP project references are updated in the repository to your corrosponding GCP project ID.

-Additionally, after you have completed the following steps you will need to update the `GITHUB_TOKEN` stored in a SOPS encrypted kubernetes [secret](./kubernetes/namespaces/base/flux-system/addons/notifications/github/secret.enc.yaml).
+Additionally, worth noting that once you have completed the following steps the `GITHUB_TOKEN` will be stored in a SOPS encrypted kubernetes [secret](./kubernetes/namespaces/base/flux-system/addons/notifications/github/secret.enc.yaml).

 1. Fork and clone this repository